Road Trips

 Company and Music

-I sit in the back with the kids.
+When Daddy is along for our road trips I sit in the back with the kids.
 It keeps arguments down to a minimum.
 Sometimes we bring instruments and we sing songs together.
 I love playing my mandolin in the car.
 We even have sing-alongs.
 It's also nice to have an instrument along when we take a break.

 What instrument do you want to bring?